 C5R-006 would later be sold from Pacific Coast Motorsports to PSI-Motorsports to compete in Europe from 2006 to 2014.
 C5R-006 spent some time in the hands of SRT Racing, competing in Europe through 2006 and 2007.
 After retiring from competition C5R-006 was sold to Team RaceCraft who fully restored the car in its Petit Le Mans 2002 color scheme.

 C5R-007 was the first Pratt & Miller Corvette C5-R not built for Corvette Racing, but instead was a customer car.
-During 2002, a UK based female pop band called Atomic Kitten were becoming popular.
-The bands management team thought it would be a good idea to market the band through motorsports and decided to start a race team.
-Therefore Pratt & Miller built C5R-007 for the Atomic Kitten Racing, but unfortunately the race team was short lived and this left Pratt & Miller with a chassis they had no use for.
+In the early 2000s a UK based female pop band called Atomic Kitten quickly grew in popularity.
+The bands management team thought it would be a good idea to market the band via motorsports therefore decided to start a race team.
+Originally Atomic Kittens managment met with Pratt & Miller in 2000 about buying two C5-R chassis.
+Pratt & Miller started to build C5R-007 for Atomic Kitten Racing with the original order of two C5-Rs being changed to one C5-R and a Pratt & Miller GT chassis.
+The GT chassis was a cheaper tube framed C5 Corvette race car built by Pratt & Miller for series such as Trans-Am.
+The construction of the two cars was coming along smoothly until it came to payment from Atomic Kitten.
+Unfortunately no payment was made and this left Pratt & Miller with a chassis they had no use for.

-Pratt & Miller were able to sell C5R-007 to Patrick Selleslagh, the owner of SRT Racing in Belgium.
+Eventually in 2002 Pratt & Miller were able to sell C5R-007 to Patrick Selleslagh, the owner of SRT Racing in Belgium.
+Patrick bought the car to compete in the 2003 Belcar series.
 This would start a long relationship between SRT Racing and Corvette Racing as future Pratt & Miller Corvette Race cars were purchased by SRT Racing.
-C5R-007 competed from 2003 through to 2007 with SRT Racing who then went on to sell the car when the car to Alexander Talkanista.
+C5R-007 competed from 2003 through to 2007 with SRT Racing.
+At the end of the 2007 season SRT Racing sold C5R-007 to Alexander Talkanista of AT Racing to compete in the 2008 FIA GT series.

 C5R-008 had a relatively short racing career and was able to pick up two class victories in eight races.
 Corvette Racing’s longest serving driver to date Oliver Gavin started his Corvette Racing career in chassis C5R-008.